 They certainly played the music, all right, and they certainly lit the light and, in the process, created characters we have loved and embraced for years.

-This cabaret of puppets has been delivering laughs for ages now and, 45 years later, Kermit the Frog, Miss Piggy, and company are still bringing joy to audiences, young and old alike.
+This cabaret of puppets has been delivering laughs for ages and now, 45 years later, Kermit the Frog, Miss Piggy, and company still bring joy to audiences, young and old alike.
 Henson began his work with puppets back in the 1950s and early 1960s, making commercials for a company called Wilkins coffee (even then we should have known Henson wasn't going to make a show simply for children).
 And while Kermit had been in the spotlight prior, it was with The Muppet Show in which the Muppets really took off.

 In re-watching the first two episodes, I found I could not stop smiling throughout as I experienced the right mix of nostalgia, creativity, and jokes that (mostly) have stood the test of time.
 The familiar faces danced across the screen, delivering sketches and breaking the fourth wall on occasion.